Wednesday, 13 November 2019

 Ever present dark shadow of death, its black eyes bulging wide

-Light, ecstasy get shattered turning me into desert's dust
+Light, ecstasy get shattered turning me into the desert's dust

 O the Lord of my heart's light, of pleadings, of my thought